35Bucks/gold-next-encounter-spawner/README.md

- Gold Next Encounter Spawner
+# Gen2 Next Encounter Spawner

-A lightweight Pokémon Gold mod for **Gen1Recomp** that allows you to choose which Pokémon will appear in your next wild encounter — including its level.
-Supports all 251 Pokémon available in Gen 2 (Kanto + Johto Pokédex).
+A lightweight Pokémon Gen 2 mod for **Gen1Recomp** that allows you to choose which Pokémon will appear in your next wild encounter — including its level and whether it will be Shiny.

+Compatible with **Pokémon Gold, Silver and Crystal** and supports all 251 Pokémon available in Gen 2.

 Designed to integrate directly into the game without permanently modifying normal encounter behavior.

 ## Features

+- Compatible with **Pokémon Gold, Silver & Crystal**
-- Spawn any Pokémon available in Pokémon Gold
+- Spawn any of the 251 Pokémon available in Gen 2
 - Search/select Pokémon by name or Pokédex number
 - Choose the exact encounter level
 - Force only the next wild encounter